TLara1/TLara1.github.io/_projects/22_project.md

 \end{equation}
 Similarly, it can be shown that $$\bar{\psi}\not \partial \psi$$ is also a Lorentz invariant after consulting Eq. \ref{eq: covariance S relation}.

-## Solutions to the Dirac Equation
+## Solutions to the Dirac Equation and the Gordon Identity
 There are two solutions to the Dirac equation,
 \begin{equation}
 \psi^+=v(p)e^{i x^\mu p_\mu},\quad\psi^-=u(p)e^{-i x^\mu p_\mu}.